 Set just 3.5 miles east of central Christchurch in the suburb of Riccarton, the University of Canterbury (UC) boasts a traditional campus with beautifully landscaped grounds and gardens.
 Students enjoy access to a wide selection of course offerings, as the university is highly ranked for civil engineering, forestry, business, and environmental sciences among other disciplines.
 Along with its ideal location, UC has also developed a reputation for leadership in experiential learning which allows students to gain firsthand, real world experience through the various field stations placed across the South Island, the UC Centre for Entrepreneurship and the department of Professional and Community Engagement.
-The School of Business and Economics is AACSB accredited.
+The School of Business and Economics is within the top 1% worldwide and holds AACSB, EQUIS and AMBA (triple crown) accreditation.
 Furthermore, the University of Canterbury supports ISA study abroad students with a total of NZ$15,000 each year.
 The award is credited to the student's overall program balance with ISA.

 45 - 60 Credit Points

 - This session is in progress and is no longer accepting applications.

 Housing is not included in the price above.
 For more information on housing options and prices, please refer to the housing section.